Cirkit Designer Logo

 import RPi.GPIO as GPIO import time

-Set the GPIO mode to BCM (Broadcom pin numbering)
+Set up GPIO mode (BCM numbering)

 GPIO.setmode(GPIO.BCM)